DeMarco Murray: 2006–2007 seasons

 Murray redshirted the 2006 NCAA football season.

 In the 2007 season, Murray shared the backfield with Allen Patrick and Chris Brown.
 In his first game for the Oklahoma Sooners on September 1, 2007, against the North Texas Mean Green, Murray rushed for 87 yards and five touchdowns in the 79–10 victory.
 He became the first player in school history to score four touchdowns in a half in his debut.
 On September 15, 2007, in the 54–3 victory over Utah State, Murray set a Sooner record when he had a touchdown run of 92 yards, which is the third longest in Oklahoma football history.
-In the game against Tulsa, he added two more rushing touchdowns and a kick return touchdown in the 62–21 victory.
-In the annual rivalry game against #19 Texas, he finished with 128 rushing yards, of which 65 yards came on a touchdown run in the third quarter of the 28–21 victory.
+In a game against Tulsa, he added two more rushing touchdowns and a kick return touchdown in the 62–21 victory.
+In the annual rivalry game against #19 Texas, Murray finished with 128 rushing yards, of which 65 yards came on a touchdown run in the third quarter of the 28–21 victory.
 On November 10, against Baylor, he ran for 95 yards, and three touchdowns along with a kick return touchdown in the 52–21 victory.
-Overall, he finished with 127 carries for 764 yards and tied Adrian Peterson's freshman touchdown record with 15.
+Overall, Murray finished the 2007 season with 127 carries for 764 yards and tied Adrian Peterson's freshman touchdown record with 15.
 He logged a 4.40 (team best) 40 time and a 36.5-inch vertical jump during the 2007 winter testing.